 This encryption isn’t the only reason it’s worth getting your site SSL secured from the off. ..

 - SSL is now a Google ranking factor: Confirmed by Google in 2014, SSL now plays a role in how Google ranks your website.
-Find our more on our guide to SSL and SEO.
+Find out more in our guide to SSL and SEO.

 - SSL can increase ecommerce conversion rates: SSL and HTTPS gives your visitors and customers peace of mind to both browse and make purchases from your website.

 - SSL proves you are who you say you are: SSL can help safeguard against phishing scams that involve emails that link to fake versions of legitimate websites.